 Self-esteem is all about liking who you are.
-At different ages, children need different kinds of support to build healthy self-esteem, due to changes in how they perceive themselves as they grow.
-In saying this, overall, much of a child’s self-esteem is built from knowing that they’re loved and valued by their family.
+At different ages, kids need different kinds of support to build healthy self-esteem.
+This is due to changes in how they perceive themselves as they grow.
+However, much of a child’s self-esteem is built from knowing that they’re loved and valued by their family.

-Newborns and very young babies don’t see themselves as being their own person but you can still lay the groundwork for healthy self-esteem by showing your baby they are loved through:
+Newborns and very young babies don’t see themselves as being their own person yet.
+Still, you can lay the groundwork for healthy self-esteem by showing your baby they are loved through:

 - Caring for your baby gently

 - Responding when your baby cries

 - Giving lots of cuddles and smiles.

 Toddlers are beginning to develop an understanding of themselves.
 This includes realising what they can do and what makes them who they are.
 It’s a good idea to let them make their own decisions by:

 - Letting them make reasonable decisions.
 This allows for a sense of control that helps confidence to develop.
 An example is letting them choose what they want to wear.